jianshu93/unifrac_bp/README.md

 # UniFrac implememtation in Rust

 This is an example repo to show how to compute the [UniFrac](https://en.wikipedia.org/wiki/UniFrac) distance between a pair of samples containing taxa.
-It uses the succint data strucuture to represent a tree so that then the tree is huge, UniFrac computation can still be fast.
+It uses the succint data strucuture to represent a phylogenetic tree so that then the tree is huge, UniFrac computation can still be fast.

+Striped UniFrac can also be used via the --striped option to be extremely fast for large number of samples.
+Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries)

 ## Install
 ```bash